stelligent/keystore/README.md

 While building applications and continuous delivery pipelines, secret management is usually one of the first non-trivial problems you run across.
 The Keystore utility pairs to AWS services to handle encryption and storage of secret data.

 The Keystore stores all data in a DynamoDB table, indexed on the key's name.
-All data is (going to be...) encrypted using the Key Management Service.
+All data is encrypted using the Key Management Service.
 Both this services have costs associated with them, but even at moderate use will still be cheaper than running an EC2 instance with key management software on it.

-# usage
+# usage :key:

 ## tests

 You have rspec, cucumber, and rubocop installed right?
-Also the nyan-cat rspec formatter because we are all very serious no-nonense programmer types here.
+(Also the nyan-cat rspec formatter because we are all very serious no-nonsense programmer types here.)

     gem install rspec cucumber rubocop nyan-cat-formatter